What to do with sensitive skin?

 Exfoliation by Age

-Sensitive skin doesn’t cope well with regular exfoliation, but a little can help if done very gently:
+Sensitised skin doesn’t cope well with frequent exfoliation, but gentle support can help renew the skin:

-• 60–75 years: Rarely, and only if tolerated.
-Focus on hydration and repair instead.
+• 60–75 years: Rarely, and only if well tolerated — focus on hydration and repair instead.

-Avoid harsh scrubs and strong acids — they’ll only make sensitivity worse.
+Avoid harsh scrubs and strong acids — they only make sensitivity worse.

 Myths About Sensitive Skin

-“It’s all in your head.”
-Sensitive skin is real and measurable, often linked to a thinner barrier or inflammation.
+• “It’s all in your head.”
+Sensitised skin is real and measurable, linked to a weakened barrier and inflammation.

-“You can’t use actives.”
-You can — but introduce them slowly, at low concentrations, and with plenty of barrier support.
+• “You can’t use actives.”
+You can — but introduce them slowly, at low concentrations, with barrier support.

-“Natural means safe.”
-Essential oils and botanical extracts can be some of the worst triggers.
+• “Natural means safe.”
+Essential oils and botanicals can be major triggers.
 Always patch test.

 • Avoid hot showers and sudden temperature changes.